monome/docs/norns/wifi-files.md

 ### change SMB path

-If you wish to add a new SMB mount path (e.g. to develop [norns itself](https://github.com/monome/norns)) modify the config file located at: `/etc/samba/smb.conf`.
+If you wish to add a new SMB mount path (e.g. to develop [norns itself](https://github.com/monome/norns)) ssh into norns and modify the config file located at: `/etc/samba/smb.conf`.
 For example, add this section below the `[dust]` entry to create a `/home/we/norns` mount path:

 ```bash
 [norns]